PostHog/posthog.com/contents/docs/user-guides/funnels.md

 ### Find out who is successful and who is not

-Once you have a funnel drop off you’d like to explore further, the first step is to take a look at who was affected, this will enable you to quickly identify whether it’s a specific client or users that are having the problem and do a number of things to find out why they were struggling (from reaching out to them to replaying their session).
+Once you have a funnel drop-off you’d like to explore further, the first step is to identify whether it’s a specific client or users that are having the problem and find out why they were struggling.
+There are many ways to get this information, from reaching out to them directly to [replaying their session](/docs/user-guides/sessions).

 Click on the number next to the drop-off to see the people who did not successfully complete this step of your funnel.